 “Those cocksuckers,” the man says, his voice raspier than before.
 “They should have put one in my eye and finished the job.
 But the bad men always underestimate the good ones, yes?
 I can’t pull myself up, but you can help me.
 You’re my savior, boy.
 Step closer, let me get a good look at you.”

 I stay put, gun at the ready.
 Buzzards fly overhead.
 The heat is beginning to rise now that the sun has moved higher.
 I hear another ocelot, or think I do.
 My stomach growls.

 The man laughs.
-A small stream of blood escapes and crawls down toward his chin.
+A small stream of blood escapes from his mouth and crawls down toward his chin.

 “Why were you shot?”
 I ask.

 The man smiles.
 Some of his teeth are gold.

 “Why is any honest man shot?” he answers.
 “Evil, greed, fear.
 It is the eternal battle, yes?
 Good versus evil.
 Come help me up.
 You’re not the kind of boy to let a man die in the woods.”